A guide to electric car ranges

 Hybrid cars are cars that run on both electric energy and other sources such as petrol and diesel.
 In combining both methods, you are able to enjoy the comfort of knowing that you are supported on long drives, but also helping the environment by running on electric for short journeys.

-There are two types of hybrid cars on the market; plug-in hybrids and self charging hybrids.
+There are three types of hybrid cars on the market; plug-in hybrids, self charging hybrids and mild hybrids.

 What is a plug-in electric hybrid?

 A plug-in hybrid vehicle, otherwise known as PHEV is a great option for those who are not ready to go completely electric as they provide the fuel and emissions benefits of an electric car on short drives, but also have the back-up of a petrol engine for longer runs.

 A PHEV is essentially a hybrid car with a battery pack that can be plugged in to charge it up.
 They are typically able to run 20 to 30 miles only on electrical energy.
 Once the electric energy has been depleted, your plug-in hybrid will automatically switch to your petrol engine so you can carry on your drive with no hesitation.

 A self charging hybrid is a car that can drive using electric power alone.
 Unlike a PHEV, it cannot be plugged in to charge, rather, it charges itself by using the on-board petrol engine.

 Most hybrid cars feature a petrol engine, an electric motor and a small battery pack.
 As you drive a self charging hybrid, the power from the engine and the kinetic energy retrieved from slowing down and braking is used to charge the battery pack, leading to the term ‘self charging’.
 As you accelerate, the electricity from the batteries powers the electric motor and helps the car gain speed.

 Mild hybrids: using electric power for fuel-intensive aspects of driving